nightbot/docs/control-panel/timers.md

 ### Tips

 - **Less is More** - Keep your amount of timers and the length between timers showing reasonable.
-Chatters do not like being spammed.
+Users do not like being spammed.

 - **Change them up** - Don't be afraid to change a timers message, either to new changes such as a Twitter post or a link to a shirt your trying to advertise, change the content frequently.
 And with [Variables](https://docs.nightbot.tv/commands/variables) you can set messages that update automatically.